hx2A/py5website/tutorials/py5-modes.rst

     py5.run_sketch()

-This will create a small sketch that draws rectangles at the current mouse position.
+This will create a small Sketch that draws rectangles at the current mouse position.

 Let's explain each part of the code.